automatarium/automatarium/documentation/frontend-docs/hooks/Hooks.md

   - [useTransitionSelection](#usetransitionselection)

 # useActions
+Contains a collection of possible actions that the user can perform.
+Actions are a list of objects with corresponding properties and methods.

+If a developer wishes to add a new action, for instance a specific tool on the tool bar for example, implementeing the new component would likely be added into the ``useActions.js`` and ``ShortcutGuide.js`` files.

 # useAuth
 ``useAuth`` is used with fireBase for users that are logged in or sign up.
 The methods in this hook contains setting up setting a user using firebase, logs in a user using firebase and retrieves the user using firebase.